Amsterdam/authorization_django/README.md

 (This is for authorization_django developers.)

 We use GitHub pull requests.
-If your PR should produce a new release of authorization_django, make sure one of the commits 1) increments the version number in setup.cfg appropriately and 2) adds a description of the release to the changelog below in this README.
+If your PR should produce a new release of authorization_django, make sure one of the commits 1) increments the version number in pyproject.toml appropriately and 2) adds a description of the release to the changelog below in this README.
 Then,

 1. Merge the commit in GitHub, after review;
 2. Pull the code from GitHub and merge it into the master branch: `git checkout main && git fetch origin && git merge --ff-only origin/main`